 The Jump is a new digital school that helps students make the jump to an industry-ready web developer job.

+My brief was to make a personalised portal for The Jump.
+They had a lot of different ideas and features that they wanted.
+These included: viewing courses available to buy, showing courses they had completed, suggesting new courses they may wish to learn, letting students provide feedback on the course and much more.
 My first step was to conduct some User Research.
 Because I felt that the brief was very broad, I decided to keep my research broad as to try and not miss any insights.

 From these surveys, I reached out to 4 people to talk more in-depth about their answers.
-Again, I tried to keep the questions open and reached out to a variety of people not just those who were learning something tech based.
+Again, I tried to keep the questions open and reached out to a variety of people, not just those who were learning something tech based.
 I compiled my research and found 4 key insights.
 1. Why they were doing the course.
 2. How feedback was given.
 3. The resources they had.
 4. What practical element there was on the course.
 The feedback I received helped me to focus down the brief I was given and I decided to focus on how the resources were organised and how the students would communicate with their teacher.

 Documents?
 Can organise into topics and upload on there.
-Make announcements and assignments with due dates and add those due dates to google calendar.
-Can add documents to google drive as well.
+Make announcements and assignments with due dates and add those due dates to Google Calendar.
+Can add documents to Google Drive as well.

 Negatives?
 No progress to be shown.